ADD-ONS / OTHER VASCULAR DISORDERS

 - approximately 2–13% of paragangliomas demonstrate malignancy

-- malignancy is defined by metastasis, as there are no histopathologic diagnostic criteria that can accurately differentiate malignant from benign paragangliomas
+- malignancy is defined by metastasis, as there are no histopathologic criteria that can accurately differentiate malignant from benign paragangliomas

 - metastases are usually regional (in the neck); distant metastases are rare (Boedeker, 2007)